Our Instructors

 Youth Program

 Sensei Cristina Iordache, 1st Dan, began practicing karate at the age of four with the Bushido Karate Association.
-She earned her Shodan rank in May of 2021, and began assisting with the instruction of the youth class soon after.
+She earned her Shodan rank in May of 2021, and began assisting with instruction of the youth class soon after.